Huawei P30: Software

-These codings are also used in their Exif data.

 Reception

 Vlad Savov of The Verge felt that the P30 Pro was comparable to the Samsung Galaxy S10 in terms of hardware specifications, but that Huawei was an “unrivalled champ” in camera quality.
 Its cameras were shown to have better low-light performance at its default settings than the Pixel 3's “Night Sight” mode (which requires a long exposure), and that even with a slight reduction in sharpness past 10x, there was very little degradation in the quality of zoomed images with its periscope lens, producing a usable image even at 32x zoom.
 However, although not as aggressive as the P20 Pro, he still felt that Huawei's automatic processing was "too aggressive with its mix of grain-suppressing blur and additive sharpening", and that the Pixel 3 had more accurate white balance.
 Savov felt that the P30 Pro had good Bluetooth and Wi-Fi performance, “heroically long” battery life, and that the “magnetic levitation” earpiece worked “shockingly well”.
 However, its display was considered to be inferior in quality to the S10 (due to its comparatively lower resolution, and a discolouration of the curved edges at certain viewing angles), the in-display fingerprint reader was not as fast as the P20, and that Huawei's default user interface was "more frustrating and nagging than helpful".

 In a review of the standard P30, Pocket-lint noted that its overall size was more in line with the previous year's P20 Pro (if not slightly more compact due to the replacement of the physical fingerprint reader), and that it still included a headphone jack and most of the P30 Pro's new hardware.
 However, the camera was considered to have downgraded quality over the P30 Pro, and its battery life was not as good due to its smaller capacity.

 Researchers found that the P30's new camera mode, which was purportedly intended to enhance photos of the Moon, merely composed existing imagery of the Moon into the photo to enhance its appearance.